seamustuohy/luci-commotion-quickstart/README.md

 # DEPRECATED

-per: 1.0:grumpycat release.
+Deprecated per: 1.0:grumpycat release.
+Here for historic reasons.... and the tons of useful snippets implemented in the history of this repo.
-Please see the luci-commotion branch for replacement.
+Please see the luci-commotion branch of opentechinstitute for replacement. https://github.com/opentechinstitute/luci-commotion

 ## commotion-quick-start